Copyright © 2006 - Sébastien Aperghis-Tramoni

 Coming back to Perl6 and Perl5, Audrey explains that use v6-pugs

-uses the syntax trick of the unary dash operator: -pugs
+uses the syntax trick of the unary dash operator: -pugs is seen as

-module>.
+an option of the v6 module>.
 Thanks to both tricks, one can now

 write Perl6, convert it and run it on standard Perl5!